wizzomafizzo/MiSTer_BGM/README.md

 ## Supported files

-BGM supports playback of .mp3, .ogg, .wav and .vgm/.vgz files.
+BGM supports playback of .mp3, .ogg, .wav, .mid and .vgm/.vgz files.
 These files can be used interchangeably in any playlist.

 ### Internet radio